DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: Abstract

 \section{Abstract}

-Tabular data is one of the most common data storage formats in business applications, ranging from retail, bank and E-commerce.
-These applications rely heavily on machine learning models to achieve business success.
-One of the critical problems in learning tabular data is to distinguish influential features from all the predetermined features.
-Global feature selection has been well-studied for quite some time, assuming that all instances have the same influential feature subsets.
-However, different instances rely on different feature subsets in practice, which also gives rise to that instance-wise feature selection receiving increasing attention in recent studies.
-In this paper, we first propose a novel method for \underline{d}iscovering \underline{i}nstance-\underline{w}ise \underline{i}nfluential \underline{f}eatures for \underline{t}abular data (DIWIFT), the core of which is to introduce the influence function to measure the importance of an instance-wise feature.
-DIWIFT is capable of automatically discovering influential feature subsets of different sizes in different instances, which is different from global feature selection that considers all instances with the same influential feature subset.
-On the other hand, different from the previous instance-wise feature selection, DIWIFT minimizes the validation loss on the validation set and is thus more robust to the distribution shift existing in the training dataset and test dataset, which is important in tabular data.
-Finally, we conduct extensive experiments on both synthetic and real-world datasets to validate the effectiveness of our DIWIFT, compared it with baseline methods.
-Moreover, we also demonstrate the robustness of our method via some ablation experiments.
+Tabular data is one of the most common data storage formats behind many real-world web applications such as retail, banking, and e-commerce.
+The success of these web applications largely depends on the ability of the employed machine learning model to accurately distinguish influential features from all the predetermined features in tabular data.
+Intuitively, in practical business scenarios, different instances should correspond to different sets of influential features, and the set of influential features of the same instance may vary in different scenarios.
+However, most existing methods focus on global feature selection assuming that all instances have the same set of influential features, and few methods considering instance-wise feature selection ignore the variability of influential features in different scenarios.
+In this paper, we first introduce a new perspective based on the influence function for instance-wise feature selection, and give some corresponding theoretical insights, the core of which is to use the influence function as an indicator to measure the importance of an instance-wise feature.
+We then propose a new solution for discovering instance-wise influential features in tabular data (DIWIFT), where a self-attention network is used as a feature selection model and the value of the corresponding influence function is used as an optimization objective to guide the model.
+Benefiting from the advantage of the influence function, i.e., its computation does not depend on a specific architecture and can also take into account the data distribution in different scenarios, our DIWIFT has better flexibility and robustness.
+Finally, we conduct extensive experiments on both synthetic and real-world datasets to validate the effectiveness of our DIWIFT.

 \ccsdesc[500]{Computing methodologies~Feature selection} \ccsdesc[500]{Information systems~Data mining}